chiiya/code-style-php/README.md

 >> Usage ............................................................................ </a>
 </pre>

+## Installation

 Looking for an integration with Laravel?
 Check out [laravel-code-style](https://github.com/chiiya/laravel-code-style).

-## Installation

-Install the package using composer.
+Install the package using composer:

 ```bash
 composer require chiiya/code-style-php --dev